landoskape/dominoes/docs/multiplayerElo.md

 Evaluating an agent's policy requires a method of comparing the skill level and win probability of each agent in comparison with the other agents.
-A good choice for this problem is ELO ratings, which are used to determine the probability one agent will win against another agent given their ELO ratings.
+A good choice for this problem is the ELO system, which is used to determine the probability one agent will win against another agent given their ELO ratings.

 The ELO rating system was developed for head-to-head zero-sum matchups (like